UNSW Stats reading group 2016 - Causal DAGs

 Called “truncated factorization” in the paper. \(\text{do}\)-calculus and graph surgery.

-Now suppose we are not given complete knowledge of \(P\), but only some of the conditional distributions. (there are unobservable variables).
+Now suppose we are not given complete knowledge of \(P\), but only some of the conditional distributions.
+(There are unobservable variables).
 This is the setup of observational studies and epidemiology and so on.

 What variables must we know the conditional distributions of in order to know the conditional effect?
-That is, we call a set of covariates \(\mathbf{S}\) an admissible set (or sufficient set) with respect to identifying the effect of \(X\) on \(Y\) iff
+That is, we call a set of covariates \(\mathbf{S}\) an admissible set (or sufficient set) with respect to identifying the effect of \(X\) on \(Y\) if

 \[ p(Y=y|do(X=x))=\sum_{\mathbf{s}} P(Y=y|X=x,\mathbf{S}=\mathbf{s}) P(\mathbf{S}=\mathbf{s}) \]